tianheg/til/algolia/what-is-a-usage-unit.md

-# What Is A Usage Unit?
+# What Is A Usage Unit

 4,000 search requests / 1,000 search requests per unit = 4 units per month.